-One of the coolest gallery plugins especially designed for WordPress is GT3 Photo & Video Gallery Pro by GT3 Themes.
-This solution is perfect for creating grid, masonry, packery, and a few more gallery types you can insert into posts and pages using Gutenberg content editor.
+One of the coolest gallery plugins specially designed for WordPress is GT3 Photo & Video Gallery Pro.
+This solution is perfect for creating a grid, masonry, packery, and a few more gallery types you can insert into posts and pages using Gutenberg content editor.

 So let’s see how it works!

 Right after the plugin is installed and activated, you’ll notice GT3 Galleries and GT3 Gallery Pro menus in your admin panel.
 In addition, you’ll get a bunch of gallery blocks added to the Gutenberg list of blocks.

 To check what gallery blocks you get, go to Pages -> Add New or Posts -> Add New and click the ‘Add Block’ button to open a drop-down list of Gutenberg blocks.
 You’ll find the blocks for gallery layouts like grid, packery, masonry, slider, and thumbnails.